w3c/wot-usecases/USE-CASES/use-case-opc-ua-binding.md

 Typically automation devices or server endpoints that are able to host an OPC UA server (controller, gateways / edges, etc).

 ### Dependencies - Affected WoT deliverables and/or work items:
-There are some experiences of OPC-UA bindings in prevois WoT PlugFests and there is a sample binding implementation in [node-wot](https://github.com/eclipse/thingweb.node-wot/).
-However, there needs an official formal definition how the forms in Thing Description have to be dessigend to describe OPC-UA endpoints.
+There are some experiences of OPC-UA bindings in previous WoT PlugFests and there is a sample binding implementation in [node-wot](https://github.com/eclipse/thingweb.node-wot/).
+However, there needs to be a formal definition to map the interaction affordances of a TD to OPC-UA.
 In that context an official OPC-UA Binding Note document schould be developed that can be used as official reference to design Thing Descriptions for OPC-UA use cases.

 ### Description